-Eleven of our congregation met together recently to follow the five session video and discussion course entitled ‘Living in Love and Faith’.
+Eleven of our congregation met in 2022 to follow the five session video and discussion course entitled ‘Living in Love and Faith’.

 The course, published by the Church of England.
 Is designed to examine Christian teaching and learning about identity, sexuality, relationships and marriage.
 The hope and prayer of the Archbishops of Canterbury and York is that by engaging with the course together across the church, we will all learn to live more fully in the way of Christ – in love and faith.

 So we do encourage those of you in the congregation who were not in the group, to access and follow the course online.
 You can find it on our "From the Diocese" page, or by clicking here.

 What follows below are reflections by members of the LLF group about what they have experienced and learnt from following the course.

 ‘I feel that it is useful for the Church of England to get feedback from the grass roots as it looks at the different issues it is facing concerning identity, sexuality and gender.
 However, in the end it comes down to what God wants and for the church system of discernment to come to the right decisions.’